• Pray for emphatic Biblical teaching in the churches that will, in turn, impact other spheres of society (i.e. poverty, witchcraft, radical Islam).

 Attempts to socialize the mostly agricultural economy after independence met with little success.
 With 80% of the workforce in farming and 85% of Tanzania’s exports from agriculture, the economy suffered, and over one-third of the population now lives below the poverty line.
 Tanzania has one of the smallest industrial sectors in Africa with aging transportation, communication, and power infrastructures inhibiting growth as well.
 HIV/AIDS and an influx of refugees fleeing conflicts in neighboring countries have both negatively impacted the economy.
 Recovery is slow, but revenues continue to grow from gold mining and tourists visiting Tanzania’s beautiful natural attractions.

-Religious freedom is thought to be one of the motivating factors in Tanzania's peaceful history.
+Religious freedom is thought to be one of the motivating factors in Tanzania’s peaceful history.
 With over one half of the population Christian and one third Muslim (99 % in Zanzibar), actively religious communities have existed with little conflict.
 This is changing with increased internal Muslim conflicts, which have also prompted conflicts with Christians.
 Witchcraft, the occult, and superstitious spiritual practices are becoming part of even the mainline religions.
-Many churches lack trained mature leaders to shepherd and teach sound Biblical truths to established and newly planted Christian communities to expose syncretism and heresy.
+Many churches lack the trained mature leaders needed to shepherd and teach sound Biblical truths - exposing syncretism and heresy - to both established and newly planted Christian communities.

 If you ask me anything in my name, I will do it. - John 14:14

 Source: Annastazia Mukabwa & Rose Muhando - Heshima [OFFICIAL VIDEO: JoashStillTheMan

 Religion: 51% Christian, 31% Muslim, 15% Trad.
 Ethnic

 Literacy Rate: 69.4%